 - Central/ lower back pain or pain that is felt on 80-90% to one side

 - Antalgic leaning (leaning or hunching over to a certain side to avoid the pain or avoid triggering pain down the legs)

 - Pain in the lower back and/or leg that is usually worse with sitting

 - Pain may worsen with coughing or sneezing

 - Numbness, tingling, or sharp shooting pain felt down one leg

-Sciatica is generally caused by the impingement or pinching of one or more of the 5 Sciatic nerve roots in lower back.
-This impingement can be caused by any of the following:
+Sciatica pain is generally caused by the impingement or pinching of one or more of the 5 Sciatic nerve roots in the lower back.
+Any of the following can cause this impingement: